-- If using raw bones, roast them first for 30 minutes in a 350-degree oven.
+- If using raw bones (bones that you bought especially for this and not leftover bones), roast them first for 30 minutes in a 350-degree oven.

-- Place everything in a large stockpot.
+- Place all the ingredients in a large stockpot.
 Pour a gallon of water on top.
 Bring to a boil over high heat.
 This will probably take 20 minutes or so.

 - Carefully pour the broth through a strainer into a large container, getting rid of the bones and overcooked vegetables.
 Serve immediately, or allow to cool to room temperature, then cover and refrigerate until ready to serve.

 - When ready to serve, remove the layer of fat from the top if you wish (I don’t), heat and serve as a delicious, good-for-you appetizer.